 Sourdough Starter

 First things first.
 Get a sourdough starter.
-Obtain a sourdough starter from friends or family, culture one from scratch or you can make one from a kit (see PRODUCTS WE LOVE below).
-You will only need about 1/2 cup starter to get you going.
+Obtain a sourdough starter from friends or family, culture one from scratch or you can purchase a Sourdough Starter Culture.
+One culture is all you’ll need because the starter will include about 1/2 cup to get you going.
 Now, what’s next?

 You should begin seeing chemistry taking place and the yeast will begin farting off CO2.
 The more bubbles you have the more active your starter which leads to a successful rise in your dough.

-Don’t leave the starter on the counter for a long time because it will bubble over and grow right out of the jar you have it housed in.
+Don’t leave the starter on the counter for a long time because it may bubble over and grow right out of the jar you have it housed in.

 Active sourdough starter